Mykol71/ostools-1.17/rh8/README.md

 - merge in server-to-server tfrsync.pl fixes to ostools-1.16 repo.
 ? add trendmicro installation.
 - document how to create usb media.
-- test kaseya processes.
++ test kaseya processes.
 - make backups and os migrations "sendgrid aware".
 - add os media isos to repo server.
 - update os media to default to local boot.
-- check for cloud backup customer and if so ask if data should be restored.
+? check for cloud backup customer and if so ask if data should be restored.
--
+- display issue for silent install when registering with insights.